arcana-network/docs.arcana/docs/quick-start/wagmi-quick-start.md

 ## Overview

 To implement {{config.extra.arcana.product_name}} in a {{page.meta.arcana.app_type}} app, start by registering your app and configuring usage settings through {{config.extra.arcana.dashboard_name}}.
 After that, install {{config.extra.arcana.sdk_name}} and {{config.extra.arcana.wagmi_sdk_name}}, integrate the app, and initialize the `AuthProvider`.
 You'll need to add code to create an `ArcanaConnector` and specify the `AuthProvider`.
-Use appropriate configuration in the `ArcanaConnector` constructor and specify the type of user onboarding.
+Use the appropriate configuration in the `ArcanaConnector` constructor and specify the type of user onboarding.
 Finally, add code to enable authenticated users to sign blockchain transactions and deploy your app on the Testnet or Mainnet.

 <img class="an-screenshots" src="/img/an_auth_usage_overview_light.png#only-light" alt="uth Usage Overview"/>
 <img class="an-screenshots" src="/img/an_auth_usage_overview_dark.png#only-dark" alt="Auth Usage Overview"/>